-> We liked the Fit and Fresh set as a complete lunch kit, but it fell short on the leakproof test leaking through the liner and canvas exterior.
-The temperature regulation was the worst of the tested contenders; this may be partially because the bag has no zip closure; just a strap that has a snap button to hold the top of the bag closed.
+We liked the Fit and Fresh set as a complete lunch kit, but it fell short on the leakproof test leaking through the liner and canvas exterior.
+The temperature regulation was the worst among those we tested, probably due to the lack of zip closure — the closure on this bag is a strap with a snap button.
 This is a good choice for someone looking to buy a convenient lunch kit that comes with all the necessities to pack a daily lunch.

 Why You Should Trust Us